DangerRodney/Azure-Project-1/README.md

 Enter the playbook file.
 (https://github.com/DangerRodney/Azure-Project-1/blob/main/ansible/my_playbook.yml)

-# This file is an example configuration file highlighting only the most common
-# options.
-The filebeat.reference.yml file from the same directory contains all the
-# supported options with more comments.
+This file is and example configuration file highlighing onlt the most common options.
+The Filebeat.reference.yml file from the same directory contains all the supported options #with more comments.
 You can use it as a reference.
-#
 # You can find the full configuration reference here:
 # https://www.elastic.co/guide/en/beats/filebeat/index.html

-# For more available modules and options, please see the filebeat.reference.yml sample
+# For more available modules and options, please see the filebeat.reference.yml sample configuration file.
-# configuration file.

 This document contains the following details: